Barter: Labour notes

 The Owenite socialists in Britain and the United States in the 1830s were the first to attempt to organize barter exchanges.
 Owenism developed a "theory of equitable exchange" as a critique of the exploitative wage relationship between capitalist and labourer, by which all profit accrued to the capitalist.
 To counteract the uneven playing field between employers and employed, they proposed "schemes of labour notes based on labour time, thus institutionalizing Owen's demand that human labour, not money, be made the standard of value."
 This alternate currency eliminated price variability between markets, as well as the role of merchants who bought low and sold high.
 The system arose in a period where paper currency was an innovation.
 Paper currency was an IOU circulated by a bank (a promise to pay, not a payment in itself).
 Both merchants and an unstable paper currency created difficulties for direct producers.

 An alternate currency, denominated in labour time, would prevent profit taking by middlemen; all goods exchanged would be priced only in terms of the amount of labour that went into them as expressed in the maxim 'Cost the limit of price'.
 It became the basis of exchanges in London, and in America, where the idea was implemented at the New Harmony communal settlement by Josiah Warren in 1826, and in his Cincinnati 'Time store' in 1827.
 Warren ideas were adopted by other Owenites and currency reformers, even though the labour exchanges were relatively short lived.

 In England, about 30 to 40 cooperative societies sent their surplus goods to an "exchange bazaar" for direct barter in London, which later adopted a similar labour note.
 The British Association for Promoting Cooperative Knowledge established an "equitable labour exchange" in 1830.
 This was expanded as the National Equitable Labour Exchange in 1832 on Grays Inn Road in London.
 These efforts became the basis of the British cooperative movement of the 1840s.
 In 1848, the socialist and first self-designated anarchist Pierre-Joseph Proudhon postulated a system of time chits.

-Michael Linton this originated the term "local exchange trading system" (LETS) in 1983 and for a time ran the Comox Valley LETSystems in Courtenay, British Columbia.
+Michael Linton coined the term "local exchange trading system" (LETS) in 1983 and for a time ran the Comox Valley LETSystems in Courtenay, British Columbia.
 LETS networks use interest-free local credit so direct swaps do not need to be made.
 For instance, a member may earn credit by doing childcare for one person and spend it later on carpentry with another person in the same network.
 In LETS, unlike other local currencies, no scrip is issued, but rather transactions are recorded in a central location open to all members.
 As credit is issued by the network members, for the benefit of the members themselves, LETS are considered mutual credit systems.